 • Total time: 40 minutes

-Compared to traditional salad dressings that can require multiple steps and lengthy preparation times, this Japanese ginger salad dressing saves you valuable time while delivering a similar level of flavor complexity.
+Compared to traditional Japanese-style salad dressings that can take up to 30 minutes to prepare, this Japanese ginger salad dressing saves you 2/3 of your cooking time while delivering the same authentic flavors.

 👩🏻⚕️ Nutritional Information